 La Scuola Universitaria Professionale della Svizzera Italiana (SUPSI), – the University of Applied Sciences of Southern Switzerland is one of the eight SUP Universities recognised world-wide.
 The modern teaching methods adopted blend theoretical-scientific lessons with a vocational aspect; study commitments can also be combined with professional practice.
 Great importance is placed on research, which is conducted by means of projects that are either assigned by major European and national agencies on the basis of bids, or commissioned by companies and institutions.

-Founded in 1991, our University has become renowned for its well rounded academic education program and motivated student body.
+Founded in 1991, our University has become renowned for its well-rounded academic education program and motivated student body.
 Interested students can choose from more than 30 direct study programs in five departments in Magdeburg and two departments in Stendal.
 With more than 130 professors, our students—approximately 4,800 at Magdeburg and 1,800 at Stendal—are well attended to.
 Since winter semester 2005/06, we are exclusively offering Bachelor and Master study programs.

-The department offers the following courses: bachelor in interior design – study option Interior & Furniture, and study option Interior & Building, a post graduate in furniture design (60 credits), and an English post graduate in international interior design (30 credits).
+Thomas More University College is the university college for those who expect more from their future: more opportunities, more ideas, more challenges.
+Every day, Thomas More inspires over 17.000 students on 12 locations in the heart of Europe.
+The University College is part of the University of Leuven Association.
+The centre of the interior & design courses of Thomas More is campus Lucas Faydherbe, situated nearby the commercial centre of Mechelen.
+This inspiring open campus, located in converted old vegetable warehouses, is a project of contemporary design.
+The department offers the following courses: bachelor in interior design – study option Interior & Furniture, and study option Interior & Building, a post-graduate in furniture design (60 credits), and an English post graduate in international interior design (30 credits).
 The interior design students focus on the one hand on placing and finalizing of levels containing a space, and on the other hand on objects and furniture finding themselves in that space.

 The bachelor in interior design offers an international semester to exchange students in English.
 After their interior design studies, students can specialize in furniture design.

+The department provides a teaching environment based on orienting students towards co-operation and problem solving, sustainability and creativity, which are all skills absolutely required in the professional world of today.
 By winning a number of (inter)national individual and inter-scholar contests with furniture prototypes and objects, and by designing and realizing a number of interior projects, our students already gained an outstanding reputation.